-Subsequently in March 2018, the Company issued a further 783,974 new shares to consultants who opted to take shares in lieu of cash consideration for their services to the Company in accordance with their contracts.
+During the year, the Company issued 2,092,332 new shares to consultants and directors who opted to take shares in lieu of cash consideration for their services to the Company.
+Shares on issue total 145,967,005.

 Operations and Exploration